ItzELECTR0/TWAOS/README.md

 ## MATURE CONTENT

 The game contains battles, constant profanity, and some gore that can be disabled.
-Some aspects may be classified as light psychological horror.

-The game contains battles, constant profanity, and some gore that can be disabled.
 Some aspects may be classified as light psychological horror.